MAYSL Modified Laws & Guidelines

 When to Borrow Players

-• Borrow just enough players to fill your field positions, but not enough for substitutes (see the team-size table below).
+• Borrow just enough players to fill your field positions, but not enough for substitutes unless heat conditions dictate otherwise (see the team-size table below).

 • Borrow players to support your team, not to add new scoring prowess.
 Consider adding them as defenders or a goalkeeper rather than offense goal-makers.